You Don't Have One Credit Score — You Have Many

 Free Ways to Monitor Your Score

-You're entitled to free credit reports from all three bureaus (Equifax, Experian, TransUnion) at AnnualCreditReport.com.
-Review them annually and dispute any errors — mistakes are common and can unfairly drag down your score.
-Many credit cards and banks also offer free FICO score monitoring as a cardholder benefit.
-KCCU members should check what monitoring tools are available through your membership.
+- Your report — You're entitled to free credit reports from all three bureaus at AnnualCreditReport.com.
+Review them and dispute any errors — mistakes are common and can unfairly drag down every version of your score.